How do I become CDS certified?

 - Publication of one text or guidebook on the topics related to DSBOK by a recognized commercial (non-vanity) publisher.

 Any combination of the above that collectively meets 100% of the requirement is accepted.
-For example, you can satisfy the CDS re-certification requirements with 12 months of work experience (50%) combined with 45 hours of continuing professional education (50%).
+For example, you can satisfy the CDS re-certification requirements with 12 months of work experience related to data stewardship (67%) combined with 30 hours of continuing professional education (33%).

 Who governs the CDS Program?